react-navigation/react-navigation.github.io/versioned_docs/version-4.x/themes.md

 ## Using the currently selected theme

-Two tools are available to gain access to the theme in any component that descends from the app navigation container: `useTheme` and `ThemeConext`.
+Two tools are available to gain access to the theme in any component that descends from the app navigation container: `useTheme` and `ThemeContext`.

 `useTheme` is a simple custom hook that returns the theme.